Unexpected Family Update Take 2 & How to Grieve with God

 I pray fervently for children and for God to grow our family in that way.

-But I choose to not deny Him the glory that is His, EVEN WHEN I DON’T HAVE THAT THING I’VE BEEN CONTENDING FOR.
+But I want to choose to not deny Him the glory that is His, EVEN WHEN I DON’T HAVE THAT THING I’VE BEEN CONTENDING FOR.

 4 months ago, I experienced an ectopic pregnancy.
 I share all about it in our last Family Update (laced with Hope).
 I experienced that after 3 years of NO positive pregnancy tests at all and a 12week miscarriage (blighted ovum) in 2021.